 I discussed the topic of play-based literacy on my Creative Kindergarten podcast, and I thought it would be great to share it here as well.
 I also discuss how I run math centers in a different podcast episode.

 Play-based learning seems to have very different meanings depending on the person that you are speaking with.
-Every educator has a different classroom philosophy, and makes learning happen in their classroom in different ways.
+Every educator has a different classroom philosophy and makes learning happen in their classroom in different ways.

 With this blog post, I want to share with you, what play-based learning for literacy means, and how it works in my classroom.
+This is in addition to the explicit literacy lessons that I teach my students and compliments the skills that I am teaching them (phonics, vowels, digraphs, heart words, etc.)

 When I am setting up my classroom, I look for opportunities to embed literacy into different areas.